Armenia–Artsakh relations

-Armenia–Artsakh relations are the foreign relations between the unrecognized Republic of Artsakh and Armenia.
-The Republic of Artsakh controls most of the territory of the former Nagorno-Karabakh Autonomous Oblast (before the 2020 Nagorno-Karabakh war, it also controlled some of the surrounding area).
-Artsakh has very close relations with Armenia.
-It functions as a de facto part of Armenia.
+Armenia–Artsakh relations were the foreign relations between the former unrecognized Republic of Artsakh and Armenia.
+The Republic of Artsakh controlled most of the territory of the former Nagorno-Karabakh Autonomous Oblast (before the Second Nagorno-Karabakh War, it also controlled some of the surrounding area).
+Artsakh had very close relations with Armenia.
+It functioned as a de facto part of Armenia.
 A representative office of Nagorno-Karabakh exists in Yerevan.

 History

 Kingdom of Artsakh

 The House of Khachen ruled the medieval Kingdom of Artsakh in the 11th century as an independent kingdom under the protectorate of the Bagratid Kingdom of Armenia.

 Soviet era unification proposals

 Under the Soviet Union, the Nagorno-Karabakh Autonomous Oblast was an autonomous oblast within the Azerbaijan Soviet Socialist Republic, whose population was mostly ethnic Armenians.
 On this basis, there were many calls for internal unification with the Armenian Soviet Socialist Republic.

 Early 20th-century history

 Although the question of Nagorno-Karabakh's status did not become a major public issue until the mid-1980s, Armenian intellectuals, Soviet Armenian and Karabakh Armenian leadership periodically made appeals to Moscow for the region's transfer to Soviet Armenia.
 In 1945, the leader of Soviet Armenia Grigory Arutinov appealed to Stalin to attach the region to Soviet Armenia, which was rejected.